rohitneel1234/Android-Interview-Questions/README.md

 # Interview Questions Repository

 📚 Welcome to the interview questions repository!<br>
 🌟 Here, you'll find a curated list of interview questions collected from various reputable sources.
-This compilation provides a comprehensive resource for preparing for technical interviews.
+This compilation provides a comprehensive resource for preparing technical interviews.

 ## Android
 <ul dir="auto">